 - C. The health examination shall be completed by a health professional licensed in Florida or in the state where the examination was performed. - III.
 Any student who was previously enrolled in an out-of-state public school and who seeks admission to a District school shall be admitted on the basis of admission requirements established in the state in which the student resided prior to moving to the County, except as provided in this Rule. - IV.
-A student entering a District school from a private or non-public school shall be assigned to a grade based on placement tests, age, and previous school records. - V. Any student who initially enrolls in the District shall be required to report any previous school expulsions, arrests resulting in a charge and juvenile justice actions the student has had.
+A student entering a District school from a private or non-public school shall be assigned to a grade based on placement tests, age, and previous school records. - V. Any student who initially enrolls in the District shall be required to report any previous school expulsions, arrests resulting in a charge and juvenile justice actions the student has had and any prior referrals to mental health services.
+If the student is admitted, the student may be placed in an appropriate educational program and referred to mental health services identified by the school district, when appropriate, at the direction of the School Board.
 The District may waive or honor the final order of expulsion or dismissal of a student if an act would have grounds for expulsion according to the receiving District School Boards Code of Student Conduct.